Athlon007/MOP/README.md

 <img align="right" src="images/icon.png" alt="icon" width=128/>

-MOP (Modern Optimization Plugin) is a project which aims to make the My Summer Car game run better.
-It is in large part based of [KruFPS](https://github.com/Krutonium/KruFPS), but with the core of it rewritten from scratch.
-All that hasn't been signed by me, has been rewritten.
+MOP (Modern Optimization Plugin) is currently the ultimate performance enchancing project for My Summer Car.
+It is partially based off of [KruFPS](https://github.com/Krutonium/KruFPS), but optimized for even more performacne.
+It is also the only mod, that includes [oclusion culling](https://en.wikipedia.org/wiki/Hidden-surface_determination#Occlusion_culling) feature, that aims to improve the performance on low-end computers even more!

 ## Performance